-Figure 2.33: Effect of the payload dynamics on the soft active platform dynamics L'/F with light sample (a), and heavy sample (b).
+Figure 2.33: Effect of the payload dynamics on the soft Nano-Hexapod.
+Light sample (a), and heavy sample (b)

-Figure 2.34: Effect of the payload dynamics on the stiff active platform with light sample (a), and heavy sample (b).
+Figure 2.34: Effect of the payload dynamics on the stiff Nano-Hexapod.
+Light sample (a), and heavy sample (b)